 And then, alas!
 A distraction.
-There on the wall in the small examining room hung a series of photographs detailing how a baby viewed a particular image from infancy through six months old.
+There on the wall hung a series of photographs detailing how a baby viewed a particular image from infancy through six months old.

 I was mesmerized.
 You see, in that series, I saw something I had never known before – not even when my older son was a baby.
 In the beginning, as a newborn, the photo was a fuzzy black and white blur.
 It had a bit more dimension at four weeks, more color and detail at eight, but it wasn’t until six months old that the image truly became clear and vibrant.

 No wonder black and white, high contrast books were so important to read with infants!

 Black and White Books for Newborns Help Stimulate a Baby’s Vision